numberblackH/numberblackH.github.io/newstopic/_posts/2020-11-24-Cubs new President of Baseball Operations Jed Hoyer.md

 ## What the Cubs and Hoyer have to do in the off-season

-[Offseason checklist: Cubs' needs and moves](https://www.mlb.com/cubs/news/cubs-offseason-needs-and-moves) &mdash; Jordan Bastian(Jordan Bastian covers the Cubs for MLB.com)가 쓴 칼럼의 부분입니다. 간단히 요약만 하겠습니다.
+[Offseason checklist: Cubs' needs and moves](https://www.mlb.com/cubs/news/cubs-offseason-needs-and-moves) &mdash; <MLB, Jordan Bastian>
 {:.faded}

 Starting pitching